Give Me All Your Luvin': Chart performance

 In Canada, the song debuted at number 11 on the Canadian Hot 100 for issue date of February 10, 2012.
 The next week, the song jumped to number one, becoming both greatest digital and airplay gainer of the week.
 The song also reached number one on the Digital Songs chart, with a 76% download increase to 24,000 copies, and number 10 on the Hot 100 Airplay chart with a 143% audience increase to over 14 million.
-It became Madonna's 25th number-one hit in Canada and her second chart-topper in the Hot 100 era after "4 Minutes".
+It became Madonna's 24th number-one hit in Canada and her second chart-topper in the Hot 100 era after "4 Minutes".
 In Japan, the song debuted at number 42 on the Japan Hot 100, and moved to a peak of number three after two weeks.
 "Give Me All Your Luvin'" had low chart placement in Australia, where the song debuted at its peak of number 25 for the issue dated February 19, 2012, before falling out of the chart from number 44 the next week.
 Similarly, in New Zealand, the song debuted and peaked at number 26 for only one week.

 In the United Kingdom, the song peaked at number 37 on the UK Singles Chart with sales of 8,577 copies, becoming Madonna's 67th entry on the chart.
 The low sales were due to two days worth of download sales being discounted by the Official Charts Company as a result of a promotional offer that allowed the song to be downloaded for free if pre-ordering the album MDNA.
 It resulted in her worst performance for a lead single since "Everybody" (1982).
 The song dropped down to number 51 the next week, selling a further 7,070 copies but climbed to a peak of number 12 on the UK Airplay Chart.
 With the release of the CD single, "Give Me All Your Luvin'" sold a further 1,460 copies reaching number two on the UK Physical Singles chart.
 "Give Me All Your Luvin'" debuted atop the charts in Finland, but it quickly dropped off within three weeks.
 In Italy, the song peaked at number two and was certified platinum by the Federation of the Italian Music Industry (FIMI) for shipment of 30,000 copies of the single.
 "Give Me All Your Luvin'" debuted at number four on the French Singles Chart and jumped to its peak of number three the next week.
-It was present on the chart for 21 weeks.
+It was present on the chart for 21 weeks, becoming Madonna's twenty-second top ten, Minaj's third top ten and MIA's first.
 The song peaked within the top ten in Belgium, Germany, Netherlands, Spain and Switzerland, reaching a peak of number seven on Billboard's Euro Digital Songs chart.